Fried Kefir Hand Pies with Savory Filling

 7. Step 7:

-First, prepare the filling: mashed potatoes, fried mushrooms, overcooked minced meat and rice, fried cabbage with egg, thick jam… For our culinary recipe, any one will do.
-Now take a deep cup, pour kefir into it and drive an egg into it.
-Add salt, sweeten.
-Add flour, stirring constantly.
-Knead the dough until it stops sticking to your hands, now pour a little vegetable oil into it, mix again and cover with a towel for 10 minutes.
-When the dough settles, roll it out with a rolling pin into a thin layer and cut into identical circles 5-8 cm. in diameter.
-You can pinch off small pieces and form circles of dough with your hands.
-Put the filling in the center of each circle, pinch the edges tightly.
-Pour vegetable oil into a deep frying pan, heat it up and put the pies in it with a pinch down.
-The butter should cover the pies as much as possible.
-They are fried quickly, on both sides, until golden brown.
+• First, make the filling: mashed potatoes, fried mushrooms, browned ground meat with rice, fried cabbage with egg, thick jam — any of these works for this recipe.
+Now take a deep bowl, pour in the kefir, and crack in the egg.
+Add salt and sugar.
+Work in the flour, stirring constantly.
+Knead the dough until it stops sticking to your hands, then pour in a little vegetable oil, mix again, and cover it with a towel for 10 minutes.
+Once the dough has rested, roll it out thin with a rolling pin and cut it into equal rounds about 2 to 3 inches (5–8 cm) across.
+Alternatively, you can pinch off small pieces and shape the rounds by hand.
+Put filling in the center of each round and pinch the edges tightly shut.
+Pour vegetable oil into a deep skillet, heat it, and add the pies seam-side down.
+The oil should come up around the pies as much as possible.
+They fry quickly on both sides until golden.
+And there you have it — your dish is ready, and you can proudly say you made everything from scratch instead of using a shortcut.

 Caloric content of the products possible in the composition of the dish